 In a market like this, industry roll-ups are a major way for acquirers to add value.
 They can create economies of scale and value the whole greater than the sum of the parts.

-It’s no surprise then that 62% of PE firms that are actively looking to acquire in 2021 said they are pursuing a rollup strategy.
+It’s no surprise then that 62% of PE firms that were actively looking to acquire in 2021 said they were pursuing a rollup strategy.

 Because of this, rollups are on the rise in the fragmented eCommerce industry.

 Thrasio, a company founded in 2018, has sought to consolidate the eCommerce market.

 In their first two years, Thrasio acquired more than 125 Amazon brands.

 And in 2020 Thrasio was the fastest company to ever reach a valuation of $1 billion.

 This has kicked off a trend in the Amazon third-party seller market.